JansiVictor/SiemensProject/README.md

 ```
 npm run build
 ```

+#### Configuration specifications
+* Specify the user id to be used for the test execution on the config file.
+Ensure the SOAPUSER is specified in accordance with the user account.

 * Uncomment the required Spec on the config file based on the batch of testcases to be run.
 ```